ralyodio/express-force-domain/README.md

 Express Force Domain
 ===========

-Force Express 3.x to use a specific domain.
+Force Express 3.x or Connect to use a specific domain.
 Good for adding or removing the www. from your web app and handling parked domains that redirect to your main domain.
 You just have to pass in the preferred url to your homepage (ie: http://www.example.com).

 For test environments, you need to pass port as well if using something other than port 80. (ie: http://www.example.com:8080).